MobinaSafarirad/mobinasafarirad.ir/README.md

 - Locale-aware metadata, sitemap, robots
 - Theme preference persisted in `localStorage`, with a first-visit system preference
 - Contact and GitHub / LinkedIn links only render when set in environment variables
-- CareerPilot case notes based on the actual local Python project (not invented metrics)
+- CareerPilot case notes based on the actual local Python project made (not invented metrics)

 ## Project structure